ZhonX07/minecraft-command-generator/README.md

 # minecraft-command-generator
-A program to generate commands in Minecraft.
+A program of generating commands in Minecraft.